 Your competitors are promoting their latest and greatest.
 Does your website make it easy for you to do the same?

 Flash is actually dead now.
 It happened.
 No one using an iPhone or iPad, Kindle, newer Android phone, or new mac can see that flash animation on your homepage.
 It needs to go.

-8. Outdated images/content
+8. Outdated style